epfl-ada/ada-2021-project-pyca/README.md

 Second, ```Box Office Mojo```, displayed the financial performance of movies in: (*i*) the gross revenue (in U.S. dollars); (*ii*) ranking of box-office receipts; (*iii*) total gross revenue (in U.S. dollars); (*iv*) release date and year.

 After that, we merge both datasets together by movie name and release year.
-In the end, we extract key people in the movie (e.g., actors and actresses, director, and producer) in order to retrieve their quotations from the ```Quotebank``` database[^quotebank-database].
-By doing so, we assume that the spreading of quotation from movie associated key figure might influence the financial performance of the movies.
+In the end, we extract key people in the movie (e.g., actors and actresses, director, and producer) in order to retrieve their quotes from the ```Quotebank``` database[^quotebank-database].
+By doing so, we assume that the spread of a quote from a movie associated key figure might influence the financial performance of the movies.

 [^imdb-database]: [IMDb datasets](https://datasets.imdbws.com)
 [^mojo-database]: [Box Office Mojo datasets](https://www.boxofficemojo.com/year/2015/)